-Dark gloomy hallways and corridors with no natural light could spoil an otherwise immaculately presented home and make it appear lacklustre and uninviting as soon as you set foot in the door.
-A fresh coat of paint in bright, cheerful colours, will work wonders and welcome your prospective renters immediately.
+Dark gloomy hallways and corridors with no natural light could spoil an otherwise immaculately presented home and make it appear lacklustre and unattractive as soon as you set foot in the door.
+A fresh coat of paint in bright, cheerful colours, transforms the whole atmosphere and welcomes your prospective renters immediately.

 Make sure your properties go up in value and not in flames!— Stella Kaye

 Arrange Block Viewings to Gain More Interest and Avoid the Void

 Why not do a block showing on your rental property?
 This will give you an opportunity to draw up a shortlist of the most suitable tenants.

 There are a wealth of magazines nowadays from which to gather home improvement ideas and highlight ways to show off rental property to its best advantage.
 If in doubt a ‘coffee and cream’ look will always please and tenants will know it won't clash with their existing furniture.
 White ceilings enlarge a small room, enhance any colour scheme and show any interior space to its best advantage however small.
 Brilliant white emulsion for the ceilings and magnolia for the walls never fail to impress.